 In SIMCA-P+ 12, the plugin directory is found by clicking View | General Options and Spectral Filters is available on the Dataset menu.

 Subtracting Background.
-Plugin that allows a simple correction by subtracting a selected background observation (typically spectrum) from all other observations, se Q678.
+Plug-in that allows a simple correction by subtracting a selected background observation (typically spectrum) from all other observations, see Q678.

 Transmittance to Absorbance.
 Plugin that convert spectroscopic data collected in Transmittance units to Absorbance units, se Q741